-- Plan for children and vulnerable family members and ensure your emergency contact details are up to date with schools or rest homes.
+Plan for children and vulnerable family members.
+Make sure your emergency contact details are up to date with schools or rest homes.

-- We recommend you store 20 litres of water per person, per day.
-If you have a family of four that is 560 litres for seven days.
-Change your water every 12 months, ideally when you put your clocks forward or back, and treat stored water before using by bringing it to the boil.
+We recommend storing 20 litres of water per person, per day.
+That means, if you have a family of four you'll need 560 litres for seven days.
+Change the water every 12 months.
+Before you drink the water, you'll need to treat it by bringing it to the boil.

-- Have a grab-bag packed and ready to go.
-Kits should contain comfortable shoes, water and snacks, essential medications or copies of any prescriptions, a lightweight raincoat, any essential documentation, a torch, gloves, a radio and a small first aid kit.
+Have a grab-bag packed and ready to go.
+Kits should contain comfortable shoes, water and snacks, essential medication or copies of prescriptions, a lightweight raincoat, essential documents, a torch, gloves, radio and a small first aid kit.

-Know your neighbours – know who might need extra help, or if you think you’ll need assistance, organise it in advance with your neighbours.
+Know your neighbours – know who might need extra help, or if you think you’ll need help, organise it in advance with your neighbours.

-- Check whether your home, work or school is in a tsunami evacuation zone.
+Check if your home, work or school is in a tsunami evacuation zone.
 Remember if an earthquake is long or strong – get gone.
 Don’t wait for an official warning.
 Move past a Blue Line.
 If possible, evacuate by foot, or cycle.
 Stay past the Blue Lines until the official “all clear” is given.
-Learn more about Blue Lines.

 Preparing your business

 Your business needs a plan to get through an emergency.
 Think about how you'll keep running if there's a disaster.
 If you provide an essential service to your community, how will you make sure people still get the help they need?

 If you’d like to learn more about business continuity planning, Wellington Regional Emergency Management Office (WREMO) holds free workshops across the region.
 These workshops are open to both businesses and community organisations.

 We're happy to share our expertise and advice if you would like to discuss emergency-proofing your business or organisation.
 Simply get in touch with us to start a conversation.